 FamilyFarmed is a non-profit organization committed to expanding the production, marketing and distribution of locally grown and responsibly produced food, in order to enhance the social, economic, and environmental health of our communities.

-The first four months of 2017 were among the most exciting and successful in FamilyFarmed’s history.
-Its 13th annual Good Food Festival & Conference drew more than 7,500 attendees over three days in March, shattering the previous record.
-Then, on April 30, a new philanthropic partnership between FamilyFarmed and Chef Rick Bayless’ Frontera Farmer Foundation produced the Frontera 30th Anniversary Celebration, a fundraiser at the Art Institute of Chicago … and it was a dazzling success, raising more than $100,000 to be shared evenly between the nonprofit organizations while delighting more than 700 attendees with an engaging Good Food Forum followed by the Good Food Party of the Year featuring delicious treats prepared by more than a dozen world-class chefs.
+FamilyFarmed also has staged successful one-off events, the biggest of which took place on April 30, 2017.
+A philanthropic partnership between FamilyFarmed and Chef Rick Bayless’ Frontera Farmer Foundation produced the Frontera 30th Anniversary Celebration, a fundraiser at the Art Institute of Chicago … and it was a dazzling success, raising $140,000 to be shared evenly between the nonprofit organizations, while delighting more than 700 attendees with an engaging Good Food Forum followed by the Good Food Party of the Year featuring delicious treats prepared by more than a dozen world-class chefs.

-By bringing together farmers, food producers, trade buyers, investors, individuals, families and other key stakeholders, we have helped grow the sales of Good Food, facilitated financing for food and farm businesses, and inspired entrepreneurs and NGOs toward greater innovation.
+FamilyFarmed succeeds in its efforts by bringing together farmers, food producers, trade buyers, investors, individuals, families and other key stakeholders.
+We have helped grow the sales of Good Food, facilitated financing for food and farm businesses, and inspired entrepreneurs and NGOs toward greater innovation.

-The Good Food Festival & Conference, held annually in Chicago, has been the centerpiece of FamilyFarmed’s calendar and its highest-profile program.
-[It is being re-branded at the Good Food Expo beginning with the March 2018 event.]
-Launched in 2004 as the nation’s first trade show focused on local and sustainably produced food, the Good Food Festival & Conference is the biggest regional event of its type in America.
+The Good Food EXPO, held annually in Chicago, has been the centerpiece of FamilyFarmed’s calendar and its highest-profile program.
+Launched in 2004 as the nation’s first trade show focused on local and sustainably produced food, the Good Food EXPO is the biggest regional event of its type in America.
 Its features include the traditional trade show and marketplace, in which many of the types of operations that benefit from our training programs participate, and a CSA Pavilion that enables community supported agriculture farms from the Chicago foodshed to promote their businesses and attract new customers.

-As the Good Food Festival & Conference grew, FamilyFarmed recognized the need to facilitate connections between food and farm entrepreneurs who are seeking to start up or scale up, and investors and lenders who have shown increasing interest in the Good Food sector.
+As the Good Food EXPO grew, FamilyFarmed recognized the need to facilitate connections between food and farm entrepreneurs who are seeking to start up or scale up, and investors and lenders who have shown increasing interest in the Good Food sector.
 This spawned the creation, in 2011, of the Good Food Financing & Innovation Conference, which includes pitches by selected businesses and a financing fair.

 In turn, the Financing & Innovation Conference spun off the Good Food Business Accelerator (GFBA).
 Launched in fall 2014, the Accelerator program provides competitively selected Fellows with an intensive six-month curriculum, mentorship, networking opportunities and connections with investors.
-The program is now entering Year 4 having graduated all 27 of its Fellows’ businesses who participated in the first three cohorts.
-More than 40 percent of the businesses have been woman-owned and minority-owned, underscoring FamilyFarmed’s dedication to diversity.
+Over those four years, 35 businesses have successfully completed the program, and most have enjoyed significant growth in which the entrepreneurs say the Accelerator has played a role.
+About half percent of the businesses have been woman-owned and minority-owned, underscoring FamilyFarmed’s dedication to diversity.

-Between the Financing & Innovation Conference and the GFBA, FamilyFarmed has helped facilitate at least $36 million in equity and debt funding for Good Food businesses in recent years.
-And currently under development is a new Incubator Without Walls (IWOW) program that will function as an adjunct to GFBA, providing one-off technical assistance to businesses that do not require or have the time for the broad spectrum of programming in GFBA.
+Between the Financing & Innovation Conference and the GFBA, FamilyFarmed has helped facilitate more than $50 million in equity and debt funding for Good Food businesses in recent years.
+And currently under development is a new extension program that will provide technical assistance to businesses that do not require or have the time for the broad spectrum of programming in GFBA.

 FamilyFarmed began as part of Sustain, a 501(c)(3) non-profit launched on the heels of a successful campaign to shut down an incinerator releasing 150,000 pounds of lead into the air annually.
 Sustain developed the “Keep Organic Organic” campaign, partnering with the Organic Trade Association and other organizations, that blocked proposed USDA rules that would have diluted the National Organic Program’s standards.